ChainAgnostic/namespaces/mvx/caip2.md

 ## Abstract

 In CAIP-2 a general blockchain identification scheme is defined.
-This is the implementation of CAIP-2 for the MultiversX network.
+This is the profile of CAIP-2 specific to the MultiversX network.

 ### MultiversX Namespace